yusufyucel-dev/aws-serverless-contact-form/README.md

    - Enabled CORS: `*` origin, `POST` method, `content-type` header.
    ![API Gateway](screenshots/apigateway.png)

-6. **Testing the Contact Form**
+5. **Testing the Contact Form**
-   - API Gateway endpointini `cURL` ile test ettim.
+   - I tested the API Gateway endpoint using `cURL`.
-   - Lambda fonksiyonu tetiklendi ve **SES üzerinden email başarıyla gönderildi**.
+   - The Lambda function was triggered and the email was successfully delivered through **Amazon SES**.
-   - Aşağıdaki görselde hem terminal çıktısı hem de gelen email örneği gösterilmektedir.
+   - The screenshot below shows both the terminal output and the received email example.
    ![Testing](screenshots/curl.png)

 ✅ Outcome